-In the event that a guardian, conservator or other legal representative has been appointed for an Eligible Union Retiree participating in the Program, any payment due to the Participant under this Program may be made to the legal representative.
-If a Participant dies while reimbursements under the Program remain unpaid, the Company may direct the Claims Administrator to make direct payment to the executors or administrators of the Participant's estate.
+In the event that a guardian, conservator or other legal representative has been appointed for an Eligible Union Retiree participating in the Program, any payment due to such participant under this Program may be made to the legal representative.
+If participant dies while reimbursements under the Program remain unpaid, the Company may direct the Claims Administrator to make direct payment to the executors or administrators of the participant's estate.
 Payment as described above will fully discharge all liabilities of the Program and the obligations of the Claims Administrator, the Participating Affiliates and the Company.